 My brethren, the next time we even begin to think we have become mature believers who have passed all the tests and have totally crucified the flesh, et cetera, we need to reread passages like this one.
 Do we go and ‘wash the feet’ of our enemies?
 Do we cling to our animosity against those who have wronged us as if it is “our right” or do we humble ourselves, forgive them and serve them as our Lord would?
 Notice carefully my brethren that even though our Lord did all of this for Judas Iscariot, it changed nothing.
 He still betrayed our Lord.

 Back in v6 Peter protested when Jesus prepared to wash his feet.

 What does this mean that unless Jesus washes Peter then he would have no share with Him?
-The word “share” translates the Greek word μέρος or meros, which could have been translated as “piece, part, share, or portion, et cetera.”
-The KJV uses “part” here for instance.
+The word “part” translates the Greek word μέρος (meros), which could have been translated as “piece, part, share, or portion, et cetera.”
 What Jesus is saying is that those who have no μέρος with Him do not belong to Him.
 The foot washing was symbolic of the washing necessary for the forgiveness of sins, in anticipation of Jesus’ death for His people, by which sins were washed away.

 In vv9-11 our Lord applies the foot washing in another way.
 Those who have received forgiveness of sins and are new creations through the washing of regeneration via Jesus’ once-for-all death also need daily cleansing of their sins.
 Jesus uses the frequent need to wash the feet to symbolize our need for this daily cleansing.